What IVR types does MyOperator support, which one should I choose, and how do I set up a Location-Based IVR?

 • Default IVR fails when you need region-specific routing.

-• Menu-based IVR can frustrate callers if the tree is more than 3 levels deep.
+• Menu-based IVR can frustrate callers if the tree is more than three levels deep.

 • Location-based IVR is ineffective without accurate caller-ID data.